How does yoga fit into your life?

 Tweet

-The videos, textbook and online resources provide the framework for your learning, but you must do the hard work.
+The videos, textbook and online resources and inperson practices provide the framework for your learning, but you must do the hard work.
 Your time is divided between living and giving your yoga:

 Live your Yoga